Birds Florida

 American White Pelican With Large Orange Beak And White Feathers Near Water

-In Florida These Pelicans Are Often Seen In Winter And Early Spring Around Coastal Habitats Freshwater Lakes And Lagoons Their Migratory Routes Bring Them From Northern Breeding Grounds To Warmer Southern Waters Where They Feast Primarily On Fish And Occasionally Amphibians.
+Among Florida Birds With Long Beaks The American White Pelican Stands Out For Its Size Grace And Teamwork.
+In Florida These Pelicans Are Often Seen In Winter And Early Spring Around Coastal Habitats Freshwater Lakes And Lagoons.
+Their Migratory Routes Bring Them From Northern Breeding Grounds To Warmer Southern Waters Where They Feast Primarily On Fish And Occasionally Amphibians.
 Spotting A Flock Soaring In Formation Is A Spectacular Sight Especially With Their Broad Wings And Synchronized Gliding.
+Seeing These Florida Birds With Long Beaks In Action Is A True Highlight For Birdwatchers Across The State.

 American White Ibis